Back to Newsletters

 My Journey — Why I Design and Share Online

-Those early days were tough.
 I worked with a lot of companies, moving from web and graphic design to UI/UX design, then product design, and eventually becoming a Senior Principal Designer.
-Now, I’m the Design Director.
+I helped build products worth half a billion dollars.

 But in 2016, while I was still working full-time, I decided to give freelancing a shot.
-To be honest, I didn’t get much work at first.
+To be honest, I didn't get much work at first.
 But I started sharing my designs on Instagram and Dribbble, hoping it would lead to something.
-And after 2-3 years of putting in the effort, something amazing happened.
-In 2018, I made $28,000 just from Instagram.
-That was the moment I knew it was time to leave my full-time job and go all in on freelancing.

 Mix Creativity and Business